mymyshaa/mymyshaa/README.md

 </p> </h1>

-<h3 align="center">I'm an aspiring Software Engineer with a growing passion for Machine Learning and Data Analysis.
+<h3 align="center">I'm an aspiring Software Engineer with a growing passion for Data Analysis.
 Currently, I'm actively building full-stack web applications, experimenting with API integration, and always looking for ways to use tech to solve real-world problems.</h3>

 - 🔭 I’m currently working on **building full-stack web applications**